Inventor's Story: Why I Created a Curved Shower Curtain

 I shipped in October 2016.
 It earned great reviews, averaging 4.5 out of 5 stars.
 Customers made some final suggestions, which required more design work than I anticipated.
 In fact, it was to improve durability and manufacturability (to keep costs low).

-All the extra development time was worth it, because it led to the "pleated window" version you see now.
+All the extra development time was worth it, because it led to the "pleated panel" version you see now.
 So in January 2018, I launched a Kickstarter campaign which funded 100% in 3 days.
-With my new team, we spent the summer tooling up, and we shipped in Fall 2018.
-After valuable customer feedback, we're making more.
+With my new team, we spent the summer tooling up and we shipped in Fall 2018.
+After valuable customer feedback, we're tooling up for mass manufacturing in the USA.
+We're making more.
 Lots more!